Trishaneww/daily-planning-wizard/README.md

 - User has the capability to create new events/toDos
 - Displays to user what event is ocurring, and whether it is currently occuring
 - Displays the current time to the user
+- Users data will be stored to their local storage, if they refresh their screen, the data will remain the same unless menualy removed by user

 Link to [Live Website](https://trishaneww.github.io/daily-planning-wizard/)